HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 createdExecution, err := mlmd.CreateExecution(ctx, pipeline, ecfg)
 ```

-The call to `getFingerPrintsAndID` will make a subsequent call to `TaskServiceClient.ListTasksV1` and fetch the execution ID for the Task with the fingerprint stored in the launcher step.
-If such an execution ID is found we assume there was a cache hit, and we don't run the next launcher.
+The call to `getFingerPrintsAndID` will make a subsequent call to `TaskServiceClient.ListTasksV1` and fetch the execution ID for the Task with the fingerprint stored in the Launcher step.
+If such an execution ID is found we assume there was a cache hit, and we don't run the next Launcher.

 Notice also that we st ore the `ecfg.FingerPrint = fingerPrint` in the MLMD execution as well, this means the container execution also has the `cache_fingerprint` found in the task table.